The most mysterious place in every US state

 Montana: Flathead Lake, Missoula

 To the unknowing, Montana’s Flathead Lake looks perfectly serene.
-But for over 130 years, rumours have swirled about a legendary beast hiding in its biting depths.
+But for over 130 years, rumors have swirled about a legendary beast hiding in its biting depths.
 Sightings of the Flathead Lake Monster (not unlike the UK’s Loch Ness equivalent) have largely described the mythical creature as an enormous sea-serpent with steel-black eyes, but evidence of its existence is little more than anecdotal.
 The legend of the deep-dwelling creature, as alive today as it ever was, is thought to have originated in the culture of the Kutenai, an Indigenous Montana tribe.

 Museum Of Shadows/Facebook